Jafranco96/Election_Analysis/README.md

     o	Raymon Anthony Doane: 11,606 votes cast (3.1% of total votes)

-•	Winning candidate with vote count and percentage of total votes: Diana DeGette: 272,892 votes cast (73.8% of total votes)
+•	Winning candidate with vote count and percentage of total votes: **Diana DeGette**.
+272,892 votes cast (73.8% of total votes)

 The formatted vote count report deliverable is below: